Sorry, you need to enable JavaScript to visit this website.

 Rascoe A, Gorenstein D. National Public Radio.
 January 21, 2024.

-Openness about making mistakes is a challenge in health care due to fear of litigation, fear, and career damage.
+Openness about making mistakes is a challenge in health care due to fear of litigation and career damage.
 This companion podcast presents insights from individuals affected by medical error on the importance of organizational support using strategies such as communication and resolution programs to encourage apologies and transparency when errors occur.

 This Month’s WebM&Ms